kajchang/Pyllerium/README.md

 Currently supports:

-- First Two Periods of Elements
+- All Elements
 - Electron Configuration
-- Ions

 To Do:
-- Differences between Ionic and Convalent Bonds
+- Bonding (Covalent & Ionic)

 ## Installation